faridajhabvala/faridajhabvala.github.io/sql-baby-names.md

 Looks like Jessica is it (but could be wrong because I didn't put everyone's name in there.

-Find out who in our class had the most popular baby name in 2013.
+10) Find out who in our class had the most popular baby name in 2013.

+This didn't work.
+But here is as far as I got before class!
+SELECT name, year, MAX (count)
+FROM ssa_baby_names WHERE name in ("Allison", "Laura", "Jessica") WHERE year= "2013"

 Find out who in our class has the name that the most babies throughout U.S. history have.